Content from Introduction

 Energy measurement

-- A kilowatt-hour (kWh) is a measure of energy (J) corresponding to one kilowatt of power sustained for one hour.
+• A kilowatt-hour (kWh) is an alternative measure of energy (that is commonly used instead of J) corresponding to one kilowatt of power sustained for one hour.

 How to improve energy efficiency

-Now that we know how energy is produced and the associated cost in terms of emissions, based on whether low- or high-carbon energy sources are used, let’s take a look at some of the ways green software practitioners can improve energy efficiency.
+Now that we know how energy is produced and the associated cost in terms of emissions, based on whether low- or high-carbon energy sources are used, let’s take a look at some of the ways energy efficiency can be improved on HPC systems.
 Understanding power usage effectiveness and energy proportionality means you can make better decisions in terms of how to use energy in the most efficient way possible and waste less.

 Power usage effectiveness

-Another way to think of PUE is as a multiplier to your application’s energy consumption.
-So, for example, if your application consumed 10 kWh and the PUE of the data center where it is running is 1.5, then the actual consumption from the grid is 15 kWh: 5kWh goes towards the operational overhead of the data center, and 10 kWh goes to the servers that are running your application.
+Another way to think of PUE is as a multiplier to your energy consumption when using HPC.
+So, for example, if your use consumed 10 kWh and the PUE of the data center where it is running is 1.5, then the actual consumption from the grid is 15 kWh: 5kWh goes towards the operational overhead of the data center, and 10 kWh goes to the servers that are running your application.

 Energy proportionality

-Energy proportionality, first proposed in 2007 by engineers at Google, measures the relationship between power consumed by a computer and the rate at which useful work is done (its utilization).
+Energy proportionality, first proposed in 2007 by engineers at Google, measures the relationship between power consumed by a computer and the rate at which useful work is done (its utilisation).

-Utilization measures how much of a computer’s resources are used, usually given as a percentage.
-A fully utilized computer running at its maximum capacity has a high percentage, while an idle computer with no utilization has a lower percentage.
+Utilisation measures how much of a computer’s resources are used, usually given as a percentage.
+A fully utilised computer running at its maximum capacity has a high percentage, while an idle computer with no utilisation has a lower percentage.

-Because of this, the more we utilize a computer, the more efficient it becomes at converting electricity to practical computing operations.
-One way to improve hardware efficiency is to run the workload on as few servers as possible, with the servers running at the highest utilization rate, maximizing energy efficiency.
+Because of this, the more we utilise a computer, the more efficient it becomes at converting electricity to practical computing operations.
+One way to improve hardware efficiency is to run the workload on as few servers as possible, with the servers running at the highest utilisation rate, maximising energy efficiency.

 Static power draw